tasashi0805/ICT-turtlebot/README.md

 In terminal:

-	(optional if you followed the Network part )
+	(if you followed the Network part you don't have to follow the 1 step)
 	1. export TURTLEBOT3_MODEL=waffle